paulgreg/rsstodolist-appengine/README.md

 # rsstodolist-appengine

+## Status

+Since I’m not able to deploy a new version of that app anymore, I’m ending the service at [rsstodolist.appspot.com](https://rsstodolist.appspot.com/).

+The service is now available at [rsstodolist.herokuapp.com](https://rsstodolist.herokuapp.com/) using the [nodejs version of the app](https://github.com/paulgreg/rsstodolist-node-server) that you can self-host.

+*****

-[rsstodolist](https://rsstodolist.appspot.com/) is an URL oriented to-read-list based on an RSS XML feed, running on [Google AppEngine](https://cloud.google.com/appengine/) python.
+rsstodolist is an URL oriented to-read-list based on an RSS XML feed, running on [Google AppEngine](https://cloud.google.com/appengine/) python.

 Typical use case is to save web pages to read later on a RSS feed.